 RocketHQ is a free service sponsored by Rocket Mortgage, which means its main focus is helping consumers improve their credit scores so they can purchase a home.
 Once you sign up for a free account, you can access your TransUnion credit report and VantageScore® 3.0 by TransUnion.
 You’ll also get access to free tools and financial education that can help you build a positive credit history that lasts.

 What You Need to Know About Credit Reports

 - Checking your credit reports is the best way to spot signs of fraud early, including signs of identity theft.
-According to a 2019 report from Javelin Strategy and Research, more than 14.4 million consumers were victims of identity theft in 2018.
-In the same year, victims also faced $1.7 billion in out-of-pocket costs related to this type of fraud.
+According to a 2022 report from Experian, more than 1,434,695 consumers were victims of identity theft in 2022.
+In the same year, victims also faced $6.1 billion in out-of-pocket costs related to this type of fraud.

 - You can dispute incorrect information and have it removed from your reports.
 If you do find incorrect or fraudulent information on any of your credit reports, it’s fairly easy to dispute this incorrect information and have it removed.
 This guide can help you dispute any errors you find, which will help keep your score in better shape over time.